Environmental Engineering

 Offered Spring Semester Only; Lecture hours:3,Other:2

-Fundamentals of unit operations and processes used to remove pollutants from water, air, and soil such as coagulation, sedimentation, filtration, disinfection, adsorption, membrane separation, and biological transformations.
+Fundamentals of unit operations and processes used to remove pollutants from water, air and soil such as coagulation, sedimentation, filtration, disinfection, adsorption, membrane separation and biological transformations.
 Laboratory experiments reinforce theory and inform system design and evaluation.
-Prerequisites: CEEG 340 and open to Environmental Engineering majors.
+Prerequisites: CEEG 340.
+Open to Environmental Engineering majors.
 All others may waitlist.
 Crosslisted as CEEG 640.

 CEEG 441.
 Environmental Engineering Biotechnology.
 1 Credit.